 The ultimate responsibility for the selection of new Directors resides with the Board.
 The identification, screening and recommendation process has been delegated to the Corporate Governance Committee, which reviews candidates for election as Directors and annually recommends a slate of Directors for approval by the Board and election by the shareholders.
 The Board requires that a substantial majority of the Board should consist of independent Directors.
 Any management representation should be limited to top Conduent management.
 Nominees for Director are selected on the basis of, among other things, broad perspective, integrity, independence of judgment, experience, expertise, ability to make independent analytical inquiries, understanding of the Company's business environment, and ability to devote adequate time and effort to Board responsibilities.
-In addition, the Board recognizes the tremendous value of having a diverse collection of directors, and as such also places value on candidates who are women, candidates from an underrepresented racial or ethnic group, candidates who are LGBTQ, candidates with disabilities, candidates who are military veterans, and candidates with other diverse or underrepresented characteristics.
+In addition, the Board recognizes the tremendous value of having a diverse collection of directors, and as such also places value on candidates who are women, candidates from an underrepresented racial or ethnic group, candidates with other diverse or underrepresented characteristics.